Braves vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- In 10 games over the last 10 matchups when favored by oddsmakers, the Braves have a record of 7-3.
+- In 10 games over the last 10 matchups when favored by sportsbooks, the Braves have a record of 8-2.

 Braves Betting Records & Stats

-- Atlanta has a 9-2 record (winning 81.8% of its games) when playing as moneyline favorites of -135 or shorter.

-- The Braves have a 57.4% chance to win this matchup based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Braves' implied win probability is 54.5%.

-- Atlanta has played in 17 games with a set over/under, and have combined with its opponents to go over the total nine times (9-7-1).
+- Atlanta has played in 18 games with over/under set, and have combined with opponents to go over the total 10 times (10-7-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.